HMSConnect/hms-sdk/app/assets/embedded-widget/patient-search-result.md

-# Patient Search Bar
+# Patient Search Result

 If you are new user, please read [Getting started with HMS Widget](/embeded-widget?widget=get-started)

-URL: `/embeded-widget/patient-search-bar`
+URL: `/embeded-widget/patient-search-result`

 ## Setup this widget to iframe
-Replace `/embeded-widget/patient-search-bar` url to your iframe project.
+Replace `/embeded-widget/patient-search-result` url to your iframe project.

 ## Request HTTP GET
 **Query Params**